 - This Web-based module tells you what you need to know to prepare a budget, identify potential funding sources and strategies, and include nonmonetary returns in your funding strategy.
 Upon completion of this module, you should be able to write a financial plan for your watershed group.

-- A Microsoft PowerPoint by River Network that describes an ideal funding schema for watershed groups and river organizations.
+- Resources provided by River Network that describes an ideal funding schema for watershed groups and river organizations.
 Use the information provided to compare where your group is now to the goals set in the presentation.

 - National Council for Voluntary Organizations: Funding and Finance for Voluntary and Community Organizations Sustainable Funding: